 In saucepan, add all the ingredients, bar the chillies.
 Stir and bring to a boil, making sure the sugar is dissolved.
 Add the chillies and leave to cool for 15 minutes.

 Using a slotted spoon, pack your chillies, garlic and ginger into a clean jar, pour over enough pickling brine to cover.
 Seal the jar and leave in the fridge and enjoy!
 You can eat them straight away, but they’re better after a day or two.

-The chillies will be quite happy in the fridge for a few weeks.
+The chillies will be quite happy in the fridge for a week.